csc7/PP4_CI_WQCS/README.md

 <br>

 ## **Structure**
-The metadata includes the following keywords to help search engines to find the website: ..., Code Institute, software development, student, full-stack course, milestone project.
+The metadata includes the following keywords to help search engines to find the website: Seismic, geophysical, acquisition, processing, crew, field, weather, technical support, database, wind, temperature, Code Institute, software development, student, full-stack course, milestone project.

 The website consists of four pages (with subpages for the blog topics), organised in a header, a body and a footer.
 Django templates/pages have been used for sign-up, sign-in, sign-out and 404.